-A Guide to Essay Structure from Graduate Research.
+A Guide to Essay Structure from Academic Sciences.

 Essay structures in principal are fairly simple.
 All written assignments require you to include introductory paragraph(s) and concluding paragraph(s), and also a body which contains any number of supporting paragraphs.
 Longer essays will generally require the use of heading for the introduction and conclusion as well as for categories within the body, whilst shorter essays may not.

 The introduction should begin with an overview of the broad issue at hand and narrow itself down to address the specifics of the problem which will be discussed within the essay.
 The introduction should be used to provide background information about the general subject, to identify the relevant issues or problems and then walk the reader step by step towards an understanding of why the specific focus of this essay is relevant to the broader subject.
 An introduction usually closes on a statement of focus – sometimes called a focal statement, thesis statement, purpose statement or hypothesis.
 This statement is designed to tell the reader the specific point which you intend to make or prove within the essay and how you intend upon doing so.
 These methods do not have to be specific as you will elaborate upon them later.